aswincheriyala/react-native-animated-letter-text/README.md

-#  React Native Animated Text 🚀
+#  React Native Animated Letters 🚀

-This library adds captivating text and number animations to your React Native apps, perfect for dynamic interfaces like meter boards.💥
+This library adds captivating letters animations to your React Native apps, perfect for dynamic interfaces like meter boards.💥

 ## Installation